What to Know Before Buying a Fast Car Charger

 - Choose Wattage Based on Your Devices: You don't always need the most powerful option.
 A 30W charger is perfect for a phone, while 65W or more is necessary for a laptop or for charging multiple gadgets at once without slowing down.

-What Makes a Car Charger "Fast," Anyway?
+What *Actually* Makes a Car Charger Fast?

 When you see "fast charging" on a car charger's packaging, it’s not just a catchy phrase.
 It means the charger uses specific technology to power up your devices much more quickly than the old, standard USB port that might have come with your car.
 A true fast charger can be a game-changer for road trips, daily commutes, or any time you’re away from a wall outlet.